 Incorporating Community Input

-Discuss your plan to communicate project progress to the local community, the local organizations/entities/groups that will be involved in the project, and residents/groups in (or in closest proximity to) the target area, including the frequency and by what method(s) you will use (including methods that offer an alternative to in-person community engagement in the event of social distancing or other restrictions as a result of COVID-19) and how input will be solicited, considered, and responded to.
+Discuss your plan to communicate project progress to the local community, the underserved community(ies) and residents/groups directly affected by the project work, and the local organizations/entities/groups that will be involved in the project, including the frequency and by what method(s) you will use (including methods that offer an alternative to in-person community engagement) and how input will be solicited, considered, and responded to.

 TASK DESCRIPTIONS, COST ESTIMATES, AND MEASURING PROGRESS

 Local government applicants may use up to 10% of the total grant award for health monitoring activities.
 The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and is contaminated with hazardous substances.
-Partnership with the local health agency is required.
+Coordination with the local health agency is required.
 Please review the Health Monitoring Fact Sheet for more information.

+In determining costs to include on the “Construction” budget line, EPA recommends that applicants apply the “principal purpose of the contract” test, instead of characterizing discrete tasks that the same contractor will perform.
+If the principal purpose (i.e., 50% or more of the estimated costs) of the contract is for construction services as defined below, then the cost for the contract should be placed on the “Construction” budget line.
+Note, a contract that is principally purposed for construction may include tasks performed by the contractor or its subcontractor that are more characteristic of site assessment (e.g., confirmatory sampling, research into the history of the site), incidental engineering work (e.g., inspections to verify that the remedy is complete) or similar ancillary tasks.

+Remediation activities that are classified as “Construction” costs include:

+excavation and removal or treatment of contaminated soil,

+installation of concrete caps and other barriers to migration of contamination,

+abatement of asbestos or lead based paint contamination in buildings,

+construction or assembly of structures housing equipment to pump and treat contamination,

+permanent installation of equipment purchased by the contractor or the recipient, and

+site restoration activities such as grading that prepare a site for reuse and similar activities that improve real property.

+If the site(s) to be remediated under the cooperative agreement is unknown when the application is submitted, applicants should place the estimated remediation costs on the ‘Other’ budget line.
+When the recipient identifies sites during the period of performance, the recipient and EPA’s Project Officer and Grant Specialist will work together to amend the cooperative agreement to update the budget.

 Cooperative agreements with successful applicants under this solicitation will be subject to the administrative cost limitation described at CERCLA § 104(k)(5)(E).
 Successful applicants may only use up to 5% of the total amount of EPA funds for their own administrative costs (direct costs for grant administration and indirect costs).
-For example, if EPA awards $800,000 to an applicant, the 5% cap for administrative costs equals $40,000.
+For example, if EPA awards $1,000,000 to an applicant, the 5% cap for administrative costs equals $50,000.
 Costs must be classified as direct or indirect consistently and applicants may not classify the same cost in both categories.
 The limitation on administrative costs does not apply to otherwise allowable programmatic costs (including indirect costs) charged by procurement contractors.
 Note that EPA considers costs for performance and financial reporting to be allowable programmatic costs that are not subject to the 5% limitation.

 For applications that include indirect costs in the budget and are selected for funding, an EPA Grants Specialist or Grants Management Officer may request a copy of the indirect cost rate agreement that was negotiated with the cognizant agency before the cooperative agreement is awarded.